 The BC crystallinity, crystal size, and d-spacing on the three major planes were summarized in Table 2.
 No significant difference in BC crystallinity was observed.
-The d-spacing for all of the samples were similar except for the BC with 0.36% pullulan supplement, which was hypothesized to be caused by a shifted cellulose type from cellulose $I{\beta}$ to cellulose $I{\alpha}$ .
+The d-spacing for all of the samples were similar except for the BC with 0.36% pullulan supplement, which was hypothesized to be caused by a shifted cellulose type from cellulose I{β} to cellulose I{α} .
 The average crystal size on the (110) plane was affected more by pullulan.
-With 0.36 and 2% pullulan supplement, the average crystal size is on the plane was reduced significantly (p<0.05).
+With 0.36 and 2% pullulan supplement, the average crystal sizes on the plane was reduced significantly (p<0.05).
 However, at 1 and 1.5% pullulan concentration levels, the average crystal size did not have statistically significant reduction.
-At low pullulan concentration (0.36-1%), the average BC crystal size on the (110) plane became similar to the control (p=0.1740 and 0.7186, respectively), but the average BC crystal size on the (100) plane was reduced significantly instead.
+At low pullulan concentration (0.36-1%), the average BC crystal size on the (110) plane was reduced significantly.
+However, as the pullulan concentration increased to 1.5 and 2%, the crystal size on the (010) plane became similar to the control (p=0.1740 and 0.7186, respectively), but the average BC crystal size on the (100) plane was reduced significantly instead.
 No significant change in crystallinity, crystal size, and d-spacing for co-culture fermentation was observed.